 Amazon Athena additionally provides anyone who knows SQL on-demand query access to vast amounts of unstructured data.
 As with Google, AI incorporation along with Alexa would facilitate this even further.

 Other notable benefits offered include open workflows, Hybrid-cloud storage capability, powerful APIs and easy and reliable access to many Third-Party vendors & Partners.

 Naturally, you get access to its AWS Marketplaces.
 It also has a strong compliance adherence including HIPAA/HITECH, EU Data Protection Directive, and FISMA.

 Its primary offering of consumer goods and online delivery will make it prone to any bad press received if that arm of operations does not work well.

-Further expansion into areas like streaming TV with Amazon Prime and its cashless stores might result in a jack of all trades expert in none phenomenon.
-But at the moment, they are handling all well so far.
+Further expansion into areas like streaming TV with Amazon Prime and cashless stores might result in a jack of all trades expert in none phenomenon.
+They are, nevertheless, handling all well so far.

 Storage users need to have a .Net Framework and SQL installed to use the storage.
 For those looking for quick storing solutions without building heavy infrastructure, they can adopt the cloud completely.

-With the launch of its online services now dubbed Microsoft 365, it has had to repackage a portion of its Azure platform to cater for small to mid-sized businesses.
-These include functional/specific bundles such as OneDrive (personal), OneDrive for Business and Sharepoint (a powerful storage and content management tool).
+With the launch of its online services (Microsoft 365,), it has had to repackage a portion of its Azure platform to cater for small to mid-sized businesses.

 The online version of the Sharepoint starts at $5.00 per user per month for a rather limited 1 TB per organization.
 Thereafter, users can purchase more in 1 GB increments of 12 to 16 (US) cents depending on the total (storage space) size ordered.